 If your ability to pay your mortgage has been impacted by the pandemic, Mr. Cooper can help.
 Here’s a quick introduction:

-- Review the information here to understand your options, including our Pandemic Forbearance Plan, and find answers to questions that many homeowners are asking.
+- Review the information here to understand your options and find answers to questions that many homeowners are asking.

 - And we encourage you to check back often, as we will regularly update the available information and resources.

 Pandemic Forbearance: Real Questions.
 Real Answers.